hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 end
 ```

-The node will register with the Chef server specified, download the
+The node will register with the Chef Server specified, download the
 proper run list for that node, and provision.

 ## Specifying a Run List

-Normally, the Chef server is responsible for specifying the run list
+Normally, the Chef Server is responsible for specifying the run list
 for the node.
-However, you can override what the Chef server sends
+However, you can override what the Chef Server sends
 down by manually specifying a run list:

 ```ruby